tparchman/F23_BIOL792/week2_UnixII/unixII_primer.md

     $ gzip *.txt

-`tar` is a unix command with more flexibility for compressing directories.
-We will learn more about this later.
+`tar` is a unix command with more flexibility that is commonly used for compressing directories (`gzip` and `gunzip` work with files NOT directories).
+We will learn more about `tar` later.

-`*` will make your life easier, and you will learn to use it in many contexts.
+`*` will make your life easier, and you will learn to use it in many contexts. `*` is short for wildcard, meaning it matches everything.
+So, `ls *.txt` would list all files that start with anything and end with `*txt` in the directory this command was executed from.
 Here is another simple example for now, which would copy all of the files starting with BS_1287 and ending in fastq.gz to a specified directory

     $ cp BS_1287*fastq.gz data_for_BS1287/